pekkis/hardcore-react-training/README.md

 - `yarn`
 - `cp .env.example .env`
 - `yarn run start`

-  - open browser and go to http://localhost:8888
+Open browser and go to http://localhost:8888.
+You should see a simple welcoming screen of some kind.
+It should look something like [this screenshot](https://www.dropbox.com/s/tibrr0l22ebl5qn/Screenshot%202019-11-28%2010.29.02.png?dl=0).

 ### server